AskSlashdot: How Do You See Your Life After Firefox 52 ESR? - Slashdot

 Ghostery web site [ghostery.com]

-Note about using Twitter Disconnect with other filtering add-ons like Adblock Plus: Twitter Disconnect is compatible with other filtering add-ons, but if you want Twitter Disconnect to show blocking info, uninstall then reinstall any other filtering add-ons you have (i.e., Twitter Disconnect must be added first).
+Yes, but Mozilla is exceptionally bad.
+Over the past few years they have seemed to make a very serious and concerted effort to destroy everything that made Firefox popular in the first place.
+Very few companies have said Fuck You to their customers as openly and deliberately as Mozilla.

-Same as today, using Pale Moon (Score:3)
+Same as today, using Pale Moon (Score:4)

 It's been about a year, and Firefox hasn't given me a single reason to come back.